sipsorcery-org/sipsorcery/docfx/articles/sipuseragent.md

 var sipTransport = new SIPTransport();
 var userAgent = new SIPUserAgent(sipTransport, null);

-var incomingCall = userAgent1.AcceptCall(inviteRequest);
+// The invite request needs to be obtained from the sipTransport.SIPTransportRequestReceived event. var incomingCall = userAgent.AcceptCall(inviteRequest);

-// To answer the call and start the RTP media. var rtpMediaSession = new RTPMediaSession(SDPMediaTypesEnum.audio, new SDPMediaFormat(SDPMediaFormatsEnum.PCMU), AddressFamily.InterNetwork);
+// To answer the call and start the RTP media. var rtpSession = new RtpAVSession(AddressFamily.InterNetwork, new AudioOptions { AudioSource = AudioSourcesEnum.Microphone }, null);
-await userAgent1.Answer(incomingCall, rtpMediaSession);
+await userAgent.Answer(incomingCall, rtpSession);

 // Or the incoming call request can be rejected.
 // incomingCall.Reject(SIPResponseStatusCodesEnum.BusyHere, null, null);